slateci/gitops-automation-script/README.md

 ## Mail script

 Copy the `generate_mail_body.py` script and `templates` directory to the repository with the configuration files.
 Modify the script and templates to match the desired output.
-This should be sufficient. **NOTE: GITHUB_URL in `generate_mail_body.py` must be changed**
+**NOTE: GITHUB_URL in `generate_mail_body.py` must be changed to point to the correct repo.**

 ## Testing